ctaylor319/Real-time-VIMP/README.md

     - goal: goal joint positions of your robot arm
     - urdf: name of the urdf file you're using
     - srdf: name of the srdf file you're using
-  - Build packages
-    - `cd ..`
-    - `colcon build`
   - Build SparseGH_weights file
     - `cd src/motion_planning/VIMP`
     - Follow directions from VIMP's [github page](https://github.com/hzyu17/VIMP/tree/master) to build the repo
     - cd to the build directory you made
     - `./src/generate_sigmapts`
     - `./src/save_SparseGH_weights`
+  - Build packages
+    - `cd ..`
+    - `colcon build`

 ## Launching
-  - Depth sensor must publish pointcloud2 messages to the `/cloud_in` topic.
+  - Depth sensor must publish PointCloud2 messages to the `input_cloud_topic` LaunchArgument in `octomap_server_launch.py` and have a valid transformation matrix to the base frame.
+    - The easiest way to do the first part is to change the default value to whatever topic you are currently publishing to.
+      - For example, in `mycobot_280.urdf.xacro` PointCloud2 messages are published to `\ray\pointcloud2` under the `ray_plugin`.
+Therefore, you would change `\cloud_in` to `\ray\pointcloud2` in the octomap server launch file.
+    - If you get a "message filter dropping message" error you have an incomplete transformation to your sensor.
+You can check your transformation tree in rviz by pulling up the tf plugin.
+Also note that the base link for the tf matrix must be `world`.
   - Current launch sequence:
-    - `ros2 launch gazebo_simulation robot_with_control_added_simulation.launch.py`
+    - `ros2 launch six_dof_arm_gazebo six_dof_arm_simulation.launch.py`
       - This will start up an empty world in gazebo with pure gravity compensation being added to hold the robot stationary.
-It also launches environment reconstruction and robot control.
-    - In a new tab, `ros2 run motion_planning GVIMPImpl`
+    - In a new tab, `ros2 launch six_dof_arm_controller robot_control_interface.launch.py`
-      - This will run the motion planner with environmental input
+      - This will start the autonomy package.
     - This will have the robot move towards the goal position set in the config file
     - (Optional) In a new tab, `rqt`
       - If you don't have rqt, run `sudo apt-get install ros-${ROS_DISTRO}-rqt*`